kgong148/cs122b-spring21-project4-android-example/README.md

 Follow the instructions on [Canvas](https://canvas.eee.uci.edu/courses/36596/pages/p4-task-2-developing-an-android-app-for-fabflix) to set up the Android App Project

 Note: Don't forget to change the URL in Login class to match your deployed backend

+## About NukeSSLCerts.java

+When you access a website through https, the server will send a SSL certificate to the browser for it to verify.
+We are using self-signed certificates, which will not be trusted by Android applications by default.
+The application will throw exceptions once it receives such certificate.
+NukeSSLCerts.java allows us to bypass SSL by accepting all certificates.
+If you want to learn more about this, see [this blog](https://www.codeproject.com/Articles/826045/Android-security-Implementation-of-Self-signed-SSL)